-When a treatment provider recommends that a student refrain from going to class (e.g., mono, going home for specialty healthcare, experiencing a mental health crisis), a student may sign a release permitting the Wellness Center to inform the appropriate Class Dean.
-The Class Dean will then inform the appropriate faculty as needed.
-Messages from the Class Dean indicating that a student will be absent (or has already been absent) are sent to inform professors that we have been notified of the basis/reason for that absence (e.g. illness, death in the family or family crisis, etc. It does not, however, provide an excused absence – only professors of the course have that authority.
+When a treatment provider recommends that a student refrain from going to class (e.g., mono, going home for specialty healthcare, experiencing a mental health crisis), a student may sign a release permitting the Wellness Center to inform the appropriate College Dean.
+The College Dean will then inform the appropriate faculty as needed.
+Messages from the Class Dean indicating that a student will be absent (or has already been absent) are sent to inform professors that we have been notified of the basis/reason for that absence (e.g. illness, death in the family or family crisis, etc.).
+It does not, however, provide an excused absence – only professors of the course have that authority.

 Students struggling to complete their work by the end of the semester due to illness or other serious emergency may request an incomplete in a course to allow an extension of time until Roll Call of the next semester to complete the work.
 Students must have the permission of the professor in the course and supporting documentation from a health care provider.